dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 **Not Working**

 - Anything using wifi / BT won't work (unless you add the hardware and the USB mapping); anything based on Intel QuickSync won't work.
 I find emulation, like Fusion, won't work, nor will common photo apps, like Topaz Photo AI and Topaz Video AI; they simply quit.
-I suspect it's due to the AMD GPU, as these apps run fine on my Intel Hacks.
+I suspect it's due to the AMD Ryzen CPU, as these apps run fine on my Intel CPU Hacks.

 **Next Steps - Required**